 They also have free barrel rides, Lily’s favourite ever outdoor play area, animal petting, den making, pony rides, walking trails and more.
 You can also find their brand new adventure golf too.

 4. Manor Farm Park & Woodlands

-Manor Farm Park & Woodlands is a wonderful day out with the family and they have launched an exciting and accessible new trail in the woodlands, bringing to life a series of children’s books and characters produced in association with the Natural History Museum in London – the World of Dinosaur Roar!
+Manor Farm Park & Woodlands is a wonderful day out with the family and they have launched an exciting and accessible trail in the woodlands, bringing to life a series of children’s books and characters produced in association with the Natural History Museum in London – the World of Dinosaur Roar!
 Discovery Trail.

-5. Bluebell Dairy Summer of Fun
+5. Bluebell Dairy, Bluebell’s Big Summer

 From cow cuddling and alpaca walking through to animal petting, the indoor and outdoor play areas and jumping pillows too, Bluebell Dairy is a little gem for all the family to visit – not to mention their incredible ice cream!